-120 credits of taught material are delivered each year, in modules that are typically worth 20 credits.
+120 credits of taught material are delivered each year, in modules that are typically worth 10 or 20 credits.
 In the first two years, you will take 60 credits of core chemistry courses, covering the fundamentals of inorganic, organic and physical chemistry that we deem essential.
-Year 1 also includes a self-paced maths module.

-The remaining 60 credits in the first two years comprise optional material and laboratory modules (with embedded communications and employability skills) designed to support these core courses, allowing you to develop your practical skills and techniques as well as consolidate the associated theory from your lectures.
+The remaining 60 credits in the first two years comprise maths and data analysis modules in Year 1 and optional material in later years, along with laboratory modules (with embedded communications and employability skills) designed to support these core courses, allowing you to develop your practical skills and techniques as well as consolidate the associated theory from your lectures.

-In Year 3, a 10-credit intensive lab course at the start of the year prepares you for your industrial placement, whilst 30 credits of core Year 3 material, delivered as distance-learning modules, will ensure that you return to Birmingham with the necessary skills and knowledge to successfully rejoin your MSci cohort for the fourth year.
-Your work placement accounts for the remaining 80 credits and this is assessed through a variety of methods, including a report and presentation.
-In this third year, you may be subject to reduced tuition fees which are spent in industry.
+In Year 3, your industrial work placement accounts for 80 credits and this is assessed through a variety of methods, including a report and presentation.
+In addition, you will undertake 30 credits of core Year 3 material, delivered as distance-learning modules, which will ensure that you return to Birmingham with the necessary skills and knowledge to successfully rejoin your MSci cohort for the fourth year.
+A 10-credit intensive lab course taken at the end of the year prepares you for your academic research project in Year 4.
+In this third year spent in industry, you will be subject to reduced tuition fees.
 Fee information and further clarification is available on the University fees and funding page.

 You return to Birmingham for your final year.

 In Year 1, you will take core modules in the traditional sub-disciplines of inorganic, organic, and physical chemistry, all of which are supported by two additional modules comprising an extensive laboratory work programme.
-Your remaining 20 credits are chosen from a wide range of non-chemistry option courses from across the University, including a number of foreign languages spanning a range of abilities.
+Your remaining 20 credits will give you a solid grounding in the maths and data analysis techniques you will need during your degree.

-Those of you who do not have A-level maths – don’t worry!
-We provide a self-paced introductory maths module in Semester 1, which will bring you up to speed with the common mathematical techniques needed for chemistry.
+Those of you who do not have A-level maths or equivalent – don’t worry!
+In the introductory maths module in Semester 1 you can learn at your own pace, supported by lectures and workshops to bring you up to speed with the common mathematical techniques needed for chemistry.
 All students take this module, whether they have A-level maths or not, since not all A-level maths syllabuses cover the same material.

 In Semester 2, additional mathematics is embedded in the physical chemistry module, as you begin to apply your mathematical skills to chemical problems.
 All of the maths material is delivered by staff from Chemistry, which ensures you are equipped with those skills you need to tackle the more physical and theoretical aspects of our courses.